 Dear Susan:

-This memorandum conveys advice from xxxx Rossian response to your request for further comments regarding tax issues presented by Enron’s online business.
+This memorandum conveys advice from bengoshi in our office in response to your request for further comments regarding tax issues presented by Enron’s online business.

 1. Cash Settled Derivatives Transactions

 We understand that Japan-based customers will enter into several types of cash settled derivatives transactions via Enron Online with various Enron trading entities located outside Japan.
 We understand that such transactions will include swaps, options, futures and forwards tied to a range of commodity prices or price indexes.
 We have not reviewed the terms of specific transactions, so our advice below regarding the Japanese tax treatment of such transactions relates to the treatment of typical transactions of each type, and the tax treatment could vary depending upon the specific characteristics of an individual transaction.